-Playwright Dave Harris’s New York debut crackles with humor and suspense—confronting the tactics for surviving institutions that were not built for you.
+Playwright Dave Harris’s new play crackles with humor and suspense—confronting the tactics for surviving institutions that were not built for you.

 How do you make it through detention?
 In the worst high school in the city, six Black students are stuck in Room 111.
 They flirt.
 They fight.
 They tease.
 Should they follow the rules and stay put, or find an escape?
 Are the walls keeping them in, or are stronger forces at play?

 Running time: 1 hour and 25 minutes, no intermission.

 Please be advised: Herbal Cigarettes, strobe effects, and strong language are used in this production.